Skytek Update Report: Typhoon Chanthu

 Mobile Procedure Viewer

 Skytek is developing the second generation of mobiPV project with the European Space Agency (ESA).
-The MobiPV project brings IPV to a smartphone to allow greater mobility & flexibility for the astronauts, but also to add extra features, such as two-way video communication and real time collaboration.
+The MobiPV project brings IPV to a smartphone to allow greater mobility & flexibility for the astronauts.

-mobiPV technology offers wireless operation, voice navigation and real-time video streaming of crew work activities as well as procedures.
-The system is aimed at optimizing crew efficiency on board the ISS.
+mobiPV technology offers wireless operation, voice navigation and real-time video streaming of crew work activities and procedures.
+The system is designed to optimise crew efficiency onboard the ISS.

 For information see: NASA